+Why take the PSAT and the PreACT?
 When you’re in your sophomore and junior years, you may be starting to decide whether you’ll be taking the SAT or the ACT for your college applications.
 This should also be the time you’re signing up for the prep exams: the PreACT and the PSAT.
-While many students might only take one or the other, it may be beneficial to you to take both.
+While many students might only take one or the other, it may be beneficial for you to take both.

 Helps You Determine Your Strengths